nabeelahmed44m/AmazoneCLone/README.md

 - Introduce search functionality for products to improve user experience.
 - Add menu bars below the header to mimic other features of Amazon.

-## Running the Project

-To run the project locally:

-1. Clone the repository to your local machine.
-2. Run `npm install` or `yarn` in the project directory to install the required dependencies.
-3. Navigate to the folder `cd netflix-clone`.
-4. Set up Firebase configuration for hosting, authentication, and database.
-5. Replace the Firebase configuration in the project with your own credentials.
-6. Run the project using `npm start`.

 For an overview of the app and its functionalities, please visit [App Overview](https://clone-8ecbd.web.app/).